mobjoy0/MetaTrader5-vnc-docker/README.md

 3. Access the desktop environment:
    - Open your web browser and navigate to: `http://localhost:6080`
-   - Enter the VNC password (default: "yourpassword")
+   - Enter the VNC password (default: "admin")

 ### First Time Setup (Important!)